 The term ‘Recognised Teacher’ was originally used for supervisors of clinical placements, but this category was excluded following a review in 2010/11 and the term now generally applies to arrangements such as those where staff of partner institutions, or other organisations, teach and assess the University's own students on behalf of the University in outcentres or through a franchised course arrangement.
 The University may pay the other institution for the staffing resource provided to support the University’s delivery of the course, but these personnel are not remunerated by the University directly for undertaking Recognised Teacher duties.

 Recognised Teachers are not normally employees of the University.
-However, there may be instances when non-academic staff of the University are conferred with Recognised Teacher status.
+However, there may be instances when non-academic staff of the University who teach and assess students on award-bearing courses are conferred with Recognised Teacher status.

 Faculties may accord ‘Affiliate’ status to those Recognised Teachers who require access to University facilities to support their teaching.
 This is effected through the RAD system.